jonathancalvin/SourcePedia/README.md

 # SourcePedia

 This project is a documentation website that allows users to write, read, and search documentation.
-It was created as a final project for acceptance as a part-time employee at Binus University.
+It was created as a final group project for acceptance as a part-time employee at Binus University.
 My contributions are in the backend and database.

 ## Tech Stack